Fleishman-Lab/AbDesign_for_enzymes/README.md

 ```bash
 ./utils/get_pdb.py 3w24 4pud #space separated list of pdb IDs
 ```
 All structures must be aligned to the template structure, which can be done using the **alignto** command in PyMOL.
+Then, the segmentation points should be selected.
+A few suggestions for selecting segmentation points:
+   1. different segments should correspond to modular fragments- in TIM-barrel for example it would be different beta-alpha blades
+   2. the cut points should be perfectly aligned among **all** fragments in order to generate continuous backbones
+   3. If two segments have many interaction among them, consider combining them into a single larger segment
+   4. A large segment could be breaken up into two smaller ones in order to generate more possible diversity

 ## 2 Structures idealization
 To generate an idealized version of a protein structure, use (change the *-s* path to your structure):